-The training program is carried out within the administrative structure of the Center for Alcohol and Addiction Studies at The Warren Alpert Medical School of Brown University.
+The training program is carried out within the administrative structure of the Center for Alcohol and Addiction Studies, part of The School of Public Health at Brown University.
 The Center was established by Brown University in 1982 as part of the Division of Biology and Medicine, under the directorship of David Lewis, M.D.
 The Center for Alcohol and Addiction Studies is one of 20 centers at Brown established by the President of the University to encourage interdisciplinary scholarly work that cuts across traditional department lines.
 The primary aims of the Center are education and research.
 The Center's primary research focus is the discovery of more effective treatments and early interventions for alcohol and drug abuse.
 The Center aims to facilitate and conduct collaborative programs that encourage multidisciplinary approaches to the problems related to the use and abuse of alcohol and other substances.
 Currently, the Center has over 100 faculty members and professional staff formally associated with its work.
 These professionals are located within more than 10 university departments and 8 affiliated teaching hospitals.

 Brown University AIDS Program (BURNAP)

 - Support the provider community with frequent updates of information, while enhancing primary provider skills and knowledge concerning HIV disease and AIDS.